rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

 ### Combining Built-in GlobalRoles

 Rancher provides several GlobalRoles which grant granular permissions for certain common use cases.
-The following table lists each built-in global permission available and whether it is included in the default global permissions, `Administrator`, `Standard User` and `User-Base`.
+The following table lists each built-in global permission and whether it is included in the default global permissions, `Administrator`, `Standard User` and `User-Base`.

 | Custom Global Permission           | Administrator | Standard User | User-Base |
 | ---------------------------------- | ------------- | ------------- |-----------|